instruccionesaldorso/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

 .. _field_fe_group:

 :sql:`fe_group`
-   This field is used to enable soft delete of records.
+   *The sentence between brackets is wrong, it was a copy from "deleted" section; I'd put something like "This field is used to indicate frontend group for the record"* [This field is used to enable soft delete of records].
 In can be configured by :ref:`ctrl->enablecolumns->fe_group <ctrl-reference-enablecolumns>`:

    .. include:: /CodeSnippets/Manual/Ctrl/FeGroup.rst